Project

 Electrification method

-Single-phase AC 25KV, 60Hz
+, using single-phase AC 25KV, 60Hz

 For trains only

-・Reduced load on track boards and bridges
+・Reduces the weight load on track beds and bridges

-・Simplified track wiring at stations and depots
+・Simplifies track wiring at stations and depots

-traffic light
+traffic lights

 Systematization of all train operations